 For an application to complete in a matter of days, the lender would have to complete very few checks.
 For instance, thorough valuation reports can take some time to complete, which is at odds with the need to complete quickly.
 As such, some lenders will forego a survey report in certain circumstances.

 The same can be said for legal searches, these can take a couple of weeks to come back.
 To get around this, some lenders will accept title insurance as a replacement.

-These factors can shave a huge amount of time off the bridging finance application process, but this comes at a cost.
+These factors can shave a huge amount of time off the application process, but this comes at a cost.
 They greatly increase the risk to the lender, as they reduce their understanding of their security property.

 By increasing the risk to the lender, naturally, this will, therefore, increase how much you’ll need to repay.
-This is one of the main considerations for lending via a bridge loan.

-Your lender and broker play a key role in ensuring your application is completed quickly, but there is only so much they can do.
+Your lender and bridging loan broker play a key role in ensuring your application is completed quickly, but there is only so much they can do.
 The approach taken by the borrower is equally important to ensure quick completion.